 An effective means of achieving AE monitoring is through routine electronic patient-reported outcome (ePRO) data capture, they say.
 Using ePRO systems can help to manage patients by automatically notifying clinicians of any patient reported symptoms that may be related to AEs.

 Patient data is more available to researchers than ever before.
 It can be accessed from patient EHRs, wearables, and from their opinions and discussions on social media and in online groups.
 All of these sources provide information which can be used to track a new drug’s safety.

 Real-world evidence and big data provide valuable information but pharmacologist Bruce Donzanti, senior group director of global pharmacovigilance innovation policy at Genentech, says all of this data brings new challenges.

-A better solution, then, is AI technologies, with machine learning and deep learning capabilities, he suggests.
+A better solution, then, is using AI technologies, with machine learning and deep learning capabilities, he suggests.
 This is already being used to support pharmacovigilance activities in single case assessments for identifying AEs.
-The FDA and pharma industry is already investigating how algorithms can be used to improve the identification of adverse events that arise from more than a million individual reports a year.
+The FDA and the pharma industry are already investigating how algorithms can be used to improve the identification of adverse events that arise from more than a million individual reports a year.

 Actionable Adverse Events

-Not all adverse events warrant reporting and it is necessary for sponsors to understand the difference between those that do and don’t.
+Not all adverse events warrant reporting.
+It is necessary for sponsors to understand the difference between those that do and don’t.

-In a special article at the Journal of Clinical Oncology, researchers say that sponsors that have improved reporting by focusing only on actionable AEs have done so by creating a company culture that eschews uninformative reporting, following consistent reporting standards, using a monitoring system to encourage company-wide AE reporting, and providing relevant AE reporting training to staff.
+In a special article at the Journal of Clinical Oncology, researchers say that sponsors that have improved reporting by focusing only on actionable AEs have done so by creating a company culture that eschews uninformative reporting.
+They follow consistent reporting standards, use a monitoring system to encourage company-wide AE reporting, and provide relevant AE reporting training to staff.